NJevric/galaxy-telefoni/README.md

 # Praktikum webdizajn jun 2019
-Project for bootstrap course at ICT College
+Project for bootstrap and materialize course at ICT College